Cyndi-24/-Machine-Learning-Fraud-Detection-Transaction-Screening-App/README.md

 A key challenge was the severe class imbalance in the dataset, where fraudulent transactions represented only a small proportion of all transactions.
 For this reason, model evaluation focused on fraud-class precision, recall, F1-score, confusion matrix, and ROC-AUC rather than relying on accuracy alone.

-Three classification models — Logistic Regression, XGBoost, and Random Forest — were evaluated before selecting the final model for deployment.

 ## Project Objective

 The objective of this project was to develop and evaluate a machine learning model capable of identifying potentially fraudulent transactions while maintaining a useful balance between detecting fraud and limiting false alerts.